Ashishnayak1066/OneAI/replit.md

 - Session-based authentication with Flask-Login
 - Password hashing with bcrypt

-### API Keys (User-provided in chat)
+### API Keys (User-provided via Settings)
-Users enter their own API keys directly in the chat interface:
+Users enter their own API keys through the Settings dropdown in the top-right corner:
-- OpenAI API Key
+- OpenAI API Key (for GPT-4o, GPT-4o Mini)
+- Google API Key (for Gemini 2.0 Flash)
-- Anthropic API Key
+- Anthropic API Key (for Claude 3.5 Sonnet)

+API keys are stored in the server session for the duration of the user's session.
+This approach:
+- Keeps user credentials secure (not stored permanently)
-- Google API Key
+- Allows users to provide their own API keys
+- Clears keys when the session ends

 ## Running the App